voder-ai/eslint-plugin-traceability/README.md

 ## Maintenance CLI

-The `traceability-maint` CLI helps you maintain and audit traceability data outside of ESLint runs.
-It focuses on repository-wide checks and batch updates.
+The `traceability-maint` CLI helps you maintain and audit `@story` annotations outside of ESLint runs.
+It focuses on repository-wide checks for stale story references and safe batch updates.

-### Basic Commands
+### Commands

-- `detect` – Scan the codebase and detect traceability annotations and references.
+- `detect` – Scan the workspace and detect `@story` annotations that reference missing story files.
-- `verify` – Verify that all detected references (stories, requirements, branches) resolve correctly.
+- `verify` – Verify that no stale `@story` annotations exist under the workspace root.
-- `report` – Generate machine-readable and/or human-readable reports from the traceability index.
+- `report` – Generate a human-readable or JSON report of stale story references.
-- `update` – Apply safe, scripted updates to annotations (e.g., renaming a story file or requirement ID).
+- `update` – Apply safe, scripted updates to `@story` annotations (e.g., when a story file is renamed).

 ### Usage